 If you make the skirt with a center back seam, you can sew the zipper at the back.
 If your skirt comes with two side seams, put the zipper on the side seam.

-Adding seam allowance
+Adding wearing ease and seam allowance

-The amount of seam allowance depends on the way you are planing to sew the skirt.
+The amount of seam allowance depends on the way you are planning to sew the skirt.
 If you are going to use a straight stitch, leave 5/8 (1.5 cms) for seam allowance.
 If you are using a serger, leave 3/8 inch (1 cm) or even a bit less.

 For hem allowance 1 inch (2-3 cms) is usually fine.
 You might leave more for lighter fabrics to get the fabric fall nicer, this is also up to you.